dgis/emu48android/ReadMe.txt

 TODO

+- Retain a key by right clicking if it is from a mouse.
+- Allow screenshot of the fullscreen including the skin.
 - Add the name of the file in the toast "State saved".
 - Add the KML icon in the navigation menu header.
 - Add the possibility to load and save the flash in another file.